A convenient alternative to CPAP

 Step 1.
 Measure

-- We measure the mobility of your lower jaw and digitally scan your teeth for the fabrication of a custom oral appliance.
+• We measure the mobility of your lower jaw and digitally scan your teeth for the fabrication of an oral appliance therapy device.

 Step 2.
 Make

-Our lab will fabricate your Custom Oral Appliance in approximately 3-5 weeks.
+Our lab will fabricate your Oral Appliance Therapy device in approximately 3-5 weeks.
 While deductibles and coinsurance may vary, nearly all medical insurance plans can be used to help cover the cost of your oral device.
 Not using insurance?
 No problem.
 Enjoy low monthly payments at 0% over 6 months.

 Step 3.
 Sleep Better